microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 * [ ] Make sure I can pass the UiaProvider for the control core out to the Window Process, so the window process can use it to query buffer info.

+## Addenda

+This spec also has a follow-up spec which introduces further changes upon this original draft.
+Please also refer to:

+* November 2020: Windows Terminal Window Management

 ## Resources

 * [Tab Tear-out in the community toolkit] - this document proved invaluable to